-The League is different from many organizations in that what it accomplishes comes directly from the involvement of its members.
-It is a grassroots organization providing every member with opportunities to learn and educate others about government, and take action on public policy.
-We walk our talk: we believe that we need everyone to participate in order for our community to be strong, safe and vibrant.
-Whether you contribute your time, your money, or both you can feel confident that your investment in democracy goes further in the League.
+Our League is a grassroots organization providing every member with opportunities to learn and educate others about government, and take action on public policy.
+We believe everyone should participate in the political process for our communities to be strong, safe and vibrant.
+Whether you contribute your time, your money, or both - know that your investment goes further with the League!

 Groups of League members meet to discuss topics in a respectful setting.
 They learn effective techniques for public discussion, how to advocate on specific policies, and what the issues beneath the rhetoric are.
 Our study and consensus process ensures that we are fully informed on issues before we take a stand.
-We also host public forums and debates which are well known for being fair, transparent and civil.
+We also host public forums and debates that are well known for fairness, transparency and civility.
 This approach has earned the League a global reputation for integrity and thoroughness.

-Your participation in League will expose you to a breadth of experiences and issues that will not only inform you but create greater possibilities for civic engagement than you might imagine.
+Your participation in League will expose you to a breadth of experiences and issues that will not only inform you but create greater possibilities for civic engagement.
 You can spend as much or as little time as you wish.
-Whether you aspire to leadership or are keen to follow the lead of experienced members, the League will excite, use, and nurture your civic curiosity, ideals, or desire for action.
-We offer our members webinars, conference calls, workshops, other events and mentorship opportunities throughout the year, at the local, regional, state and national levels.
+Whether you aspire to leadership or are keen to follow the lead of experienced members, the League will excite, use, and nurture your civic curiosity, ideals, and desire for action.
+We offer webinars, online meetings, conference calls, workshops, other events and mentorship opportunities throughout the year.

 - Secretary: Stephanie Bolden

 - Treasurer: Sabrina smith